National-Digital-Twin/integration-architecture-documentation/README.md

 - Understand [how to extract data from an IA node](./DeveloperDocumentation/IANode/data-extraction.md) and the [data extractor app](https://github.com/National-Digital-Twin/data-extractor/blob/main/README.md#data-extractor).
 - Understand [how to build and deploy an IA node](./DeveloperDocumentation/Deployment/deployment.md#deployment) and [run a basic test](./DeveloperDocumentation/Deployment/deployment-local.md#run-basic-test-for-minimal-ia-node-functionality).
 - Understand [AWS development environment configuration](https://github.com/National-Digital-Twin/integration-architecture/blob/main/CloudPlatform/AWS/docs/terraform-dev-environment-overview.md) including the [AWS Development playbook](https://github.com/National-Digital-Twin/integration-architecture/blob/main/CloudPlatform/AWS/docs/terraform-dev-playbook.md) and [how to test an AWS integration](https://github.com/National-Digital-Twin/aws-integration-testing/blob/main/README.md#aws-integration-testing).
-- Reference the [IA Node glossary](./DeveloperDocumentation/IANode/glossary.md#glossary) to understand terms, definitions, and abbreviations relating to IA Node.
+- Reference the [glossary](./DeveloperDocumentation/IANode/glossary.md#glossary) to understand terms, definitions, and abbreviations relating to IA Node.

 ## Need help?
 If you don't find the answers to problems you may encounter with IA Node in our documents, then we encourage you to ask the community for further help.